subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/statement/eurostyle-contonso-ma-business-case.md

 ## Detailed Deliverables

-For full details of tasks, acceptance criteria, and technical specifications, see the [Product Backlog](https://github.com/subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/blob/main/statement/2-eurostyle-contonso-ma-project-backlog.md).
+For full details of tasks, acceptance criteria, and technical specifications, see the [Product Backlog](./2-eurostyle-contonso-ma-project-backlog.md).

+Note: For acronym definitions (GMV, AOV, RFM, CLV, RLS, etc.), see the repository [Glossary](../GLOSSARY.md).